CumulusNetworks/docs/content/cumulus-netq-restruct/Monitor-Devices/Monitor-Network-Inventory.md

 1. Locate the Inventory|Devices card on your workbench.

-2. Hover of the card, and change to the large size card using the size picker.
+2. Hover over the card, and change to the large size card using the size picker.

-    By default the Switches tab is shown displaying the total number of switches, ASIC vendors, OS versions, license status, NetQ Agent versions, and specific platforms deployed on all of your switches.
+    By default the Switches tab is shown displaying the total number of switches, ASIC vendors, OS versions, license status, NetQ Agent versions, and specific platforms deployed across all of your switches.

     {{< figure src="/images/netq/inventory-devices-large-switches-tab-230.png" width="500" >}}